Skip to main content

 run:

 # REQUIRED.
-Sets the base technology for the build environment:
+Sets the base technology for the runtime environment:

 base: php-nginx@8.3

 # OPTIONAL.
-Defines the env variables for the build environment:
+Defines the env variables for the runtime:

 envVariables: